AndrewFu666/CFD-DEM-CoupingSimulation/README.md

 # CFD-DEM-CoupingSimulation
-CFD-DEM one-way coupling simulation of sparse particle clusters in turbulent channel flow
+A simple CFD-DEM one-way coupling simulation of sparse particle clusters in turbulent channel flow This was written by a beginner, so its reference value is extremely limited!